The Yukawa interaction in ordinary quantum mechanics: Euclidean correlation functions

 In the zero temperature $\beta\rightarrow \infty$ limit this just becomes a vacuum expectation value, and that will be our first focus.

 The Euclidean time ordered correlation functions in the bosonic ($N=0$) ground state $|0_B\rangle$ will be enough to tell us the energies of a single bosonic or fermionic excitation.
 To be clear, the Euclidean time dependence of an operator is given by $\hat{O}(\tau)=e^{H\tau}\hat{O}e^{-H\tau}$.
-By inserting an identity operator in the form $I=\sum_n |n\rangle\langle n|$, the time-ordered two-point correlation function for $q$ evaluates to
+Inserting an identity operator in the form $I=\sum_n |n\rangle\langle n|$ next to a Euclidean field allows us to replace the time translation operator by its eigenvalue acting on the state $|n\rangle$.
+Using this trick the time-ordered two-point correlation function for $q$ evaluates to

+The Fourier transformed form in the second line may be verified by direct contour integration in the complex $p$ plane.
+If $\tau_f-\tau_i > 0$ then we must close the integration contour in the negative imaginary half plane which encloses the pole $p=-i(E_n-E_0)$, and vice versa if $\tau_f-\tau_i < 0$.
+This correctly produces the absolute value in the exponential arising from the Euclidean time ordering.

-So the poles of the two-point function in momentum space give us information about the spectrum.
-In the simple system with a Yukawa interaction considered here \eqref{Hamiltonian} in fact all the amplitudes $\left|\langle n| q|0_B\rangle\right|^2$ in the bosonic vacuum will vanish except for the first excited state $n=1$.
-And even in the presence of non-zero $\lambda$, $E_1-E_0$ should evaluate to uncorrected $m$.
+So from this expression it is seen that the poles of the two-point function in momentum space give us information about the spectrum $E_n-E_0$.
+The simple system considered here \eqref{Hamiltonian} is essentially a harmonic oscillator and $q|0_B\rangle$ is exactly the first excited state up to normalization.
+So all the amplitudes $\left|\langle n| q|0_B\rangle\right|^2$ will vanish except for the level $n=1$.
+The difference $E_1-E_0$ is just the harmonic oscillator frequency $m$, and this is uncorrected even in the presence of non-zero $\lambda$.